immich-app/immich/docs/docs/administration/email-notification.md

 </TabItem>
 <TabItem value="Mobile" label="Mobile">

-Immich does not allow this setting through the mobile app at this time.
+Immich does not support this setting through the mobile app at this time.

 </TabItem>
 </Tabs>